 The mullet hairstyle is described as short on the sides and long in the back.
 But Mullet Heads like to describe it as “Business in the front and party in the back.”
 Believe it or not, the mullet hairstyle was not created in the 1980s and it wasn’t even called a “mullet” during that timeframe.
-The hairstyle was used as early as the 6th century AD, when it was described in writing by a Byzantine scholar named Procopius.
+The hairstyle was used as early as the 6th century AD when it was described in writing by a Byzantine scholar named Procopius.
 The term “mullet” was actually coined by the band Beastie Boys with their song “Mullet Head” in 1994.
 An interesting fact about the mullet hairstyle of the 1980s is that lesbians would often wear their hair this way as a means of identifying their sexual orientation to other lesbians.
-Who ever knew?!
+Whoever knew?!

 The rattail is a modified mullet in which only a fraction of the hair on the back of the head is long while everything else is cut short.
 This modification makes the hair resemble a tail, which leads it to its name.
 The rattail became extremely popular in the 1980s and began to fizzle out in the early 1990s.
 You don’t see this hairstyle too often anymore, but we’re sure it will make a comeback someday.

 The Jheri Curl was a popular hairstyle for African Americans during the 1980s.
 It’s named after its creator, Jheri Redding.
-Redding was a hairdresser who created this hairstyle as way to loosen the hair curls and add some shine to the hair.
-Although this hairstyle became very popular in 80s, it took at toll on the hair and it cost quite a bit to maintain the look.
+Redding was a hairdresser who created this hairstyle as a way to loosen the hair curls and add some shine to the hair.
+Although this hairstyle became very popular in the 80s, it took a toll on the hair and it cost quite a bit to maintain the look.
 Although it may no longer be fashionable, this hairstyle is one of the great fashion trends of the 1980s.

 You guess it!
 This hairstyle was made popular by Princess Diana.
 Since the early 80s, Princess Diana was a huge celebrity.
-She graced the cover of People magazine at total of 57 times.
-Her hairstyle and fashion sense was imitated by millions of young girls and women around the world.
+She graced the cover of People magazine a total of 57 times.
+Her hairstyle and fashion sense were imitated by millions of young girls and women around the world.
 Princess Diana popularized a hairstyle that was relatively short and easy to maintain.
 The hairstyle portrayed a modern, professional look that was classy and still resonates with women today.

-Who ever said a ponytail needed to be on the back of the head?
+Whoever said a ponytail needed to be on the back of the head?
 Don’t tell that to an 80s girl.
 This hairstyle became HUGE with young girls and teens in the 1980s.
-Famous celebrities such as Debbie Gibson and Danica Mckellar from the TV series Wonder Years where seen sporting this look.
+Famous celebrities such as Debbie Gibson and Danica Mckellar from the TV series Wonder Years were seen sporting this look.
 The name is misleading since the side ponytail didn’t necessarily have to be on the side of the head.
 A lot of girls like to place it directly on top (also known as the Whale Spout).
 This side ponytail conveyed youth, rebellion, adventure and glee.
 This hairstyle was a fad that never went away and continues to be popular today.

 It doesn’t take a rocket scientist to figure out why they called some rock groups “Hair Bands”.
 The latter half of the 1980s saw Glam Metal popularize the big hair look that was both voluminous and loud.
 This look involved crimping, teasing, perming, bleaching and chemically treating their hair into a wild mess.
-Both men and women enjoyed this hairstyle and it became an iconic symbol of 1980s hairstyles.
+Both men and women enjoyed this hairstyle and it became an iconic symbol of the 1980s hairstyles.

 Nothing Was Off Limits For 80s Hair

 In the 1980s, hairstyles were how people expressed who they were.
 It was more than fashion, it evolved into an art form.
-Cyndi Lauper was a prime example that imagination was the only limit for 1980s hairstyles.
+Cyndi Lauper was a prime example that imagination was the only limit for the 1980s hairstyles.